-Limited use of Company electronic resources and communication systems for personal social media purposes during nonworking time is permitted, provided it complies with the Avangrid Group Social Media Policy.
+Limited use of Company electronic resources and communication systems for personal social media purposes during nonworking time is permitted.
 However, these systems are the Company's property.
 Employees have no right or expectation of privacy in connection with electronic communications transmitted, stored or received through the Company's email systems or any other data communication system provided by the Company, even if the communication is personal in nature.
 All messages must be appropriate for a business environment, and you will be held responsible for what you put in your messages.
 Inappropriate use, such as accessing or sharing pornography, are prohibited.
 The Company has the right to monitor, review, audit, read, use, and store all messages and other data in these systems at any time, without notice.

 Directors, officers, and employees, are responsible for their own personal use of social media.
-When using social media, the Avangrid Group and its directors. officers and employees, shall engage in a responsible manner consistent with Avangrid's values and policies.
-Any questions about this Policy should be directed to the Avangrid Corporate Communications Division.
-Full guidance on the use of social media by directors, officers, and employees of the Avangrid Group is available in the Company's Social Media Policy at avangrid.com.
+When using social media, the Avangrid Group and its directors, officers and employees, shall engage in a responsible manner consistent with Avangrid's values and policies.
+Any questions should be directed to the Avangrid Corporate Communications Division.

 The Company maintains policies that relate to use of its assets, such as the Personal Use of Company Assets Rule, General Service's Company Vehicle Assignment & Use Rule, and Corporate Security's Acceptable Use Rule.
 Employees are responsible for knowing these policies and complying with them.
-If you have questions regarding the use of company assets. you should discuss them with your direct manager.
+If you have questions regarding the use of company assets, you should discuss them with your direct manager.